CHAR Function - SQL Server to MySQL Migration

-In SQL Server you can use CHAR function to convert an integer ASCII code to the corresponding character value.
-MySQL also provides CHAR function but it returns a binary string, so you should apply CAST AS CHAR expression.
+In SQL Server, the CHAR function converts an integer ASCII code (0-255) to the corresponding character value.
+MySQL also provides the CHAR function but it returns a binary string by default, so you should add USING ASCII clause.

 SQL Server: